Zorander42/KoA_TroopCalc/README.md

 ## Alternative ##
 Go to: https://repl.it/@Zorander421/KoATroopCalc
 Hit run.
 As far as I know, this will remain available.
 Feel free to save it your own account there too.

-You now have the option of either making an account there, and saving the program to be run later.
-Or repeat the above steps each time.
+(Not needed for use only)

 ## Download ##
 Simply clone or download and extract the repository to the desired location.